 Dates are good for blood sugar balance.
 Eating dates on their own or with a meal has been shown to help people with type-2 diabetes manage their blood sugar and fat levels.
 Research has shown that they have a low glycemic impact.

-Dates lower blood pressure.
-Five to six dates provide you with around 80 milligrams of magnesium, which is an essential mineral that helps to dilate blood vessels.
+Lower your blood pressure.
+Five to six dates provide you with around 80 milligrams of magnesium.
+Magnesium is an essential mineral that helps to dilate blood vessels.

 Dates are a brain booster.
 The average date contains over 2 milligrams of choline.
 Choline has been associated with better memory and learning, add a few dates to your child’s daily diet.

-Dates maintain bone mass.
-Dates are jam-packed with potassium which means it can help to protect bone mass by reducing the amount of calcium that is removed through the kidneys.
+Maintain bone mass.
+Dates are jam-packed with potassium which means it can help to protect bone mass.
+It does this by reducing the amount of calcium that is removed through the kidneys.

 Dates are so great to use as an alternative to processed sugar.
 I have used them in date balls and my aunt used to make a delicious Brandy Tart with dates.

-I left these gluten free brownies on the counter to cool down and the kids discovered them and finished them off in minutes.
+I left these gluten free brownies on the counter to cool down and the kids finished them off in minutes.
 They are definitely a great snack to make if you are trying to limit the amount of refined sugar your kids are eating.

 - 1.5 cups Dates, chopped